Third-Party Tested ≥98% HPLC Purity — USA Shipped

 What is GHRP-6 Acetate and how does it work?

 GHRP-6 (Growth Hormone-Releasing Peptide-6) is a synthetic hexapeptide (His-D-Trp-Ala-Trp-D-Phe-Lys-NH2) that functions as an agonist of the ghrelin receptor (GHS-R1a).
 It stimulates GH release from the pituitary and also triggers appetite through ghrelin signaling.
-GHRP-6 acts synergistically with GHRH — when administered together, GH output is amplified beyond what either compound produces alone.
+GHRP-6 acts synergistically with GHRH — when used together, GH output is amplified beyond what either compound produces alone.

 What research has been done on GHRP-6?

 Published research in Neuropeptides demonstrated GHRP-6's neuroprotective effects in cerebral ischemia models, reducing infarct volume and inflammatory markers.
-Studies in the Journal of Endocrinology showed robust GH secretion with dose-dependent cortisol and prolactin effects.
+Studies in the Journal of Endocrinology showed robust GH secretion with concentration-dependent cortisol and prolactin effects.
 Additional research has explored GHRP-6's role in wound healing (collagen deposition acceleration), hepatoprotection, and cardiovascular protection through GH-independent mechanisms.

 How does GHRP-6 compare to Ipamorelin?